What is Dalacin Cream?

 Our online Doctors will usually consider prescribing Dalacin Cream to women over 18 who have bacterial vaginosis.
 Any prescription is conditional on you meeting the basic health requirements to use Dalacin Cream.
 If you are allergic to the active ingredient clindamycin, you cannot use the cream.

 If you are in the first three months of pregnancy or are breastfeeding, you should advise our online Doctor.
-When you fill in the short online medical questionnaire, our duty GP will check that Dalacin Cream is safe for you to use.
+When you fill in the short online medical questionnaire, our duty doctor will check that Dalacin Cream is safe for you to use.
 If we cannot give you a prescription for the cream, you may be recommended another medication to treat bacterial vaginosis, like Zidoval Gel or Metronidazole.

 What doses of Dalacin Cream are available?

 Dalacin Cream is available with a 2% concentration of the antibiotic clindamycin.
 The cream is self-administered and comes with a set of disposable applicators.
 These applicators are designed to hold the required 5 gram dose.
 All you have to do is squeeze in cream from the tube until the applicator is full.
 You can then insert the applicator into your vagina and apply the cream.
 This is a quick and painless procedure that you can easily perform while lying on your back.